Michael Bramos: Professional career

 After not being selected in the 2009 NBA draft, Bramos played with the Detroit Pistons' NBA Summer League team in 2009.
 In August 2009, he joined the Greek Basket League club Peristeri.
 With Peristeri, he played in all 26 Greek League regular season games, averaging 8.9 points, 2.2 rebounds, and 1.2 assists per game, in 24 minutes of playing time.
 In 2010, he joined the Spanish ACB League club Gran Canaria.

 In 2012, he signed a 3-year contract with Greek EuroLeague-playing club, Panathinaikos, with the first two years of the contract being guaranteed.
 With Panathinaikos, he won both the Greek Cup and the Greek League in 2013 and 2014.
 Panathinaikos declined to pick up the team option on the last year of his contract, and he was released by the club on 12 June 2014.

 Bramos played with the Atlanta Hawks' NBA Summer League team in 2014, but he injured himself during Summer League play.
 He was thus sidelined for the entire 2014–15 season.

 In August 2015, he was signed for the 2015–16 season by the Italian LBA side Umana Reyer Venezia, after the team had made sure he was fit to play again.
 On June 28, 2016, he re-signed with Venezia for one more season.
 In the 2016–17 season, he won the Italian League championship.
 On July 5, 2017, he signed a contract extension with Venezia, through the year 2019.
+In 2019, Bramos became the team's captain.

+On June 1, 2023, Bramos and Venezia released a joint statement announcing his retirement from professional basketball, after eight seasons together.